Trip in Northern Thailand

 This is a very large market, we arrived relatively early and as time

 About a mile + from the start of the market if you just go straight,

 the interesting booths start (as far as we’re concerned),

-There we found good clothes for our kids (our big ones), and cheap.
+there we found good and cheap clothes for our kid (our big ones).

 There are various interesting performances on the market that are

 We walked the market from evening until night and returned to the hotel